Your social media policy - what about records?

 - Does social media use in my agency produce evidence of my agency’s business activities?

-- Does information and records created in social media need to be captured into my agency’s records management system?
+- Does information created in social media need to be captured into my agency’s records management system or other endorsed business system?

-- Are the records already captured – for example, was a final version developed, approved, captured in the records management system and later posted to the social media site?
-Or does the record exist only on the social media site?
+- Is the information already captured.
+For example, was a final version developed, approved, captured in the records management system and later posted to the social media site, or does the information exist only on the social media site?

-- Who owns the content (especially where there are non-Commonwealth contributors) and should it be captured?
+- Who owns the content (especially where there are non-Commonwealth contributors) and what should be captured?

-For further advice and assistance on your responsibilities to capture information and records, refer to [insert your agency’s records management policy].
+For further advice and assistance on your responsibilities to capture information, refer to [insert your agency’s information management policy].

 How to capture

 Methods of capturing social media content as a record may vary according to the tools being used.
-Contact the information and records management unit for specific advice.
+Contact the information management unit for specific advice.

 Who is responsible – your own social media site

-When setting up a social media site, or when using new social media, content creators should confirm processes, policies and records management roles and responsibilities with key business areas ( such as web services, information and records management units and ICT) to ensure that information and records are identified and managed properly.
+When setting up a social media site, or when using new social media, content creators should confirm processes, policies and information management roles and responsibilities with key business areas (such as web services, information management units and ICT) to ensure that business information is identified and managed properly.

 The business owner who manages the content of the social media site will be responsible for capturing the information and records of business activities.
-For short-lived content it may be sufficient to rely on the web administer’s back up of social media sites.
+For transitory, short-lived content it may be sufficient to rely on the web administrator’s back up of social media sites.

 NOTE: Content hosted on a third party site, such as Facebook or Twitter, will not be captured by these back-ups.
-They will need to be captured separately if they are of business value.
+They will need to be captured separately in the agency's records management system, or other endorsed business system, if they are of business value.

 Who is responsible – collaborative sites